Nova Twins: Career

 Love and South have been close friends since childhood and have played in bands that were often booked on the same bill.
 Both of them come from a mixed background; Love is of Iranian and Nigerian descent, and South is of Jamaican and Australian descent.
 (Georgia South's father, William South, is also a musician).
-They formed a band together on March 20, 2014 named BRAATS.
+They formed a band together on 20 March 2014 named BRAATS.
 Later that year they settled on the name Nova Twins, and released their first song "Bassline Bitch" under that name, in April 2015.

 That song attracted the attention of independent label Robotunes, which signed them and released their first self-titled EP in 2016.

 After a show at French festival Rencontres Trans Musicales in December 2016, Nova Twins spent most of 2017 touring multiple countries and supported Prophets of Rage, after which Tom Morello named them "the best band you've never heard of".
-They have since supported Muse, Wolf Alice, Bring Me the Horizon, Little Simz, Yungblud, Dream Wife, Black Honey, Enter Shikari, Skunk Anansie, Muna, Foo Fighters, and Lenny Kravitz.
+They have since supported Muse, Wolf Alice, Bring Me the Horizon, Little Simz, Yungblud, Dream Wife, Black Honey, Enter Shikari, Skunk Anansie, Muna, Foo Fighters, Evanescence, and Lenny Kravitz.
 In 2017 they self-released the singles "Thelma & Louise" and "Mood Swings", and started their own custom clothing line called Bad Stitches.

 In 2018, Nova Twins self-released the singles "Hit Girl" and "Lose Your Head".
 They continued to tour with shows in Europe and America, including an appearance at the Afropunk festival in Brooklyn.
 Towards the end of that year they started recording their debut album with producer Jim Abbiss.
 In 2019, they toured with Prophets of Rage.
 The singles "Devil's Face" and "Vortex" from their upcoming album were released with accompanying music videos.
 They also collaborated with several brands, including Dr Martens on a global campaign, contributing both music and visuals.
 It was revealed later in the year that they would release their debut album Who Are the Girls? in collaboration with Fever 333's label 333 Wreckords Crew.